 For people with true Chionophobia, the mere forecast of a winter storm or snowfall can induce the physiological symptoms of fear, anxiety-like cold sweats, panic attacks, and unrealistic feelings of doom.

-The best methods for coping with the fear of snow depend on the severity and the level of impact that your fear has on your life.
-Some people find that becoming educated about different types of snow and their effects on local conditions can calm their fears.
-Others find that gradual exposure to winter activities is calming.
-If your fear is severe or life-limiting, however, seek the guidance of a trained mental health professional.
-Winter weather is a fact of life, but with proper assistance and hard work, there is no reason for it to seriously curtail your life when faced with snowy winter weather.
+The best methods for coping with the fear of snow depend on the severity and the level of impact that the fear has on one’s life.
+Sufferers of Chionophobia often find that becoming educated about different types of snow and their effects on local conditions can calm their fears.
+Others find that gradual exposure to winter activities can be helpful.
+Living with Chionophobia is difficult.
+Friends and family are often non-empathetic to the irrationality of it’s effects.
+However, for the phobic it is real and serious phobia that interferes with everyday life.

 If the associated fear were to become severe or life-limiting, it is wise to seek the guidance of a trained mental health professional.
 Winter weather is a fact of life.
 With proper assistance and the right tools, symptoms of Chionophobia can be lessened, thus improving one’s quality of life.

 When thoughts of an oncoming storm begin to make one anxious, the progression of the anxiety can be halted through the use of Cranial Electrotherapy Stimulation (CES).
 CES works by using a light electrical frequency for balancing neuro-chemistry.
 Some CES users experience relief immediately during the course of treatment, particularly if use has gone on daily for a week or so.
 CES results are accumulative and lasting.

 The effect of CES use differs from pharmaceutical treatments in that users report not only being more relaxed but that their minds seem more alert and clear.
 Unlike drugs, CES has no negative side effects and it is non-addictive.
 CES can be used safely as often as you like.